walliba/go-wmiv2/README.md

 This package aims to provide an intuitive and idiomatic Go interface for interacting with WMI and CIM on Windows.
 Inspired by PowerShell's `Get-CimInstance` and related cmdlets, it simplifies access to system information by abstracting away the complexities of COM or MI APIs.

+While [Microsoft's official WMI package](https://github.com/microsoft/wmi) offer comprehensive support and broad compatibility, this project focuses on performance, efficiency, and minimalism.
+It aims to provide a streamlined alternative for scenarios where speed and lower memory overhead are critical—such as system agents, monitoring tools, or automation frameworks.

 ## License

 This project is licensed under the [MIT License](LICENSE).